TBCTSystems/bct-applications-architecture/adr/0002-openbao-to-eliminate-credential-exposure-in-lumia-docker-container.md

-# Use of KeyValut to Eliminate Credential Exposure in Lumia Docker Container
+# Use of KeyVault to Eliminate Credential Exposure in Lumia Docker Container

 * Status: **Accepted**
 * Deciders: BCT Architecture Team